Esri/i3s-spec/design/optimization/mesh_paged_index.md

 nodes/{resourceId}/attributes/16
 nodes/{resourceId}/texture/0
 ```
 using `resourceId` to access resource buffers -and not `nodeId`- de-couples the index nodes (light weight) from the (immutable & heavier) resources.
-This will greatly faciliate editing.
+This should greatly faciliate editing.
 If "forward" compatibility is not a concern, we could tentatively structure I3S to reflect this approach:
 ```
 nodepages/{page_id}